martinfosby/ForsikringsApp/readme.md

 ## Database
-For this application we used azure db as a development server, and also production server in the future.
+For this application we used mysql db inside a azure db server as a development server, and also production server in the future.
 But you can use whatever relationship database you would like.
-This application uses a config file for easy setup of the database, be sure to arrange your database info in a .env file.
+This application uses a config file for easy setup of the database, be sure to arrange your database info in a .env file inside root directory (BodoVision).
 These values are configured:

 ```
     DB_SERVER=?